jacklule/DataViz-Syllabus/GitHubSetUp.md

 <p>Students of course first need to set up an account.
 It is easy at <a href="https://github.com">GitHub.com.</a></p>

-<p> They then should follow the <a href="https://pages.github.com/">GitHub Pages guide</a>, using "User or organization" site and "GitHub for Mac."</p>
+<p> They then should follow the <a href="https://pages.github.com/">GitHub Pages guide</a>, using "User or organization" site and "GitHub for Mac" to set up their .io repository page.</p>

 <p> To Customize the GitHub Page, which will eventually be their GitHub portfolio, students should follow these steps:</p>